 1.4 Million DPC Members and Growing.
 But What Happens When They Need a Specialist?

 You run a DPC practice.
 A patient walks in with chest pain.
-You spend 45 minutes with them, order the right labs, and determine they need a cardiologist.
+You spend 45 minutes with them, order the right labs, and decide they need a cardiologist.
 Then what?

-This is DPC’s specialist problem.
-And as the model scales past 1.4 million members nationwide, it’s getting harder to ignore.
+That’s DPC’s specialist problem.
+The coordination part is solved.
+The cost and access part isn’t.
+And as the model scales past 1.4 million members nationwide, that gap is getting harder to ignore.

 The Growth Makes It Urgent